M-A-D-A-R-A/CP/placement_prepare/REVISION.md

         ```

  - LinkedList
+    -  Always Create another pointer pointing to head/tail (Because if not that will change the whole LL)
     - Slow pointer fast pointer (finding middle of an linked list)
       ```
       If head is null just return null